Pramanavarttika with Geshe Yeshe Thabkhe

 Geshe Thabkhe is a celebrated scholar and teacher.
 Born in 1930, he became a monk at 13, trained at Drepung Loseling Monastery in Tibet, and completed his Geshe Lharampa degree in India after escaping the Communist occupation.
 Geshela is an emeritus professor at the Central University of Tibetan Studies in Sarnath, India.
 Read a full biography.

-Arrive by 4 pm on Tuesday August 20.
-Teaching begins in the morning of Wednesday, August 21.
-Course ends with an afternoon session on Wednesday August 28.
-Departure on Thursday is ok.
+Arrive by 4 pm on Tuesday, October 6, Teaching begins in the morning of Wednesday, October 7.
+Course ends with an afternoon session on Wednesday, October 14.
+Departure on Wednesday evening or Thursday is fine.

 Commuters are welcomed; partial attendance is possible, but we strongly recommend you come for the whole course.
 Call the Abbey, 509-447-5549, for the daily schedule.